lTheMightyMl/Jozve/Jozve.md

 ```
 Courtesy: Most content are adopted from 15-780 course at CMU.
 # Continuous Optimization
-In real life, we face a lot of problems with continues variablesspace
+In real life, we face a lot of problems with continues variablesspace.
+Actually,
+1. the state of the environment
+2. the way time is handled
+3. the percepts and actions of the agent

+mig

 ## Examples